 Elizabeth Jacobson’s second book, Not into the Blossoms and Not into the Air, winner of the 2017 New Measure Poetry Prize selected by Marianne Boruch, is forthcoming from Free Verse Editions/Parlor Press in 2018.
 A chapbook, Are the Children Make Believe? will be published in winter, 2018, by Dancing Girl Press.
 Her work has recently appeared or is forthcoming in the American Poetry Review, Crab Creek Review, Orion Magazine, Hinchas de Poesia, Indolent Books, JuxtaProse, The Journal of American Poetry, The Laurel Review, The Miami Rail, Ploughshares, Plume, Poetica, Poet Lore, Women’s Studies, Ghost Fishing: Eco-Justice Poetry Anthology, Terrain.org and elsewhere.
 Elizabeth is the Reviews Editor for Terrain.org and Poet Laureate of Santa Fe, New Mexico.

 (Even if you cannot see the link for the online poems — it is there.
-If you click you will be connected – thanks!)
+If you click the white shadow you will be connected – thanks!)